grafana/phlare/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -<prefix>.tls-enabled
 [tls_enabled: <boolean> | default = false]

-# Path to the client certificate file, which will be used for authenticating
+# Path to the client certificate, which will be used for authenticating with the
-# with the server.
+# server.
 Also requires the key path to be configured.
 # CLI flag: -<prefix>.tls-cert-path
 [tls_cert_path: <string> | default = ""]

-# Path to the key file for the client certificate.
+# Path to the key for the client certificate.
 Also requires the client
 # certificate to be configured.
 # CLI flag: -<prefix>.tls-key-path
 [tls_key_path: <string> | default = ""]

-# Path to the CA certificates file to validate server certificate against.
-If
+# Path to the CA certificates to validate server certificate against.
+If not
-# not set, the host's root CA certificates are used.
+# set, the host's root CA certificates are used.
 # CLI flag: -<prefix>.tls-ca-path
 [tls_ca_path: <string> | default = ""]